pmozil/pmozil/README.md

 --->
  	👋 Hi!
 I'm Petro Mozil, a student at UCU.

-I'm currenly learning category theory and vlukan, at least trying to :(.
+I'm currenly learning category theory and vulkan, at least trying to :(.

 I'm moderately good at C(++?), Haskell, Rust and Python.